SCPDOS/DOS/docs/dosRef.md

 Additionally, installable device drivers may be either flat binaries or PE format files.

 *-* If a driver is in PE format, the first segment in the PE executable must be a data segment, with the device driver header placed at the start of the segment.
-A driver may have arbitrary code/data/bss segments in the executable.
-If BSS segments are present, they are not initialised to 0.
-If necessary, this must be done by the driver's init routine.
+A driver may have arbitrary code/data/bss and any other segments in the executable.
+If BSS segments are present, they are initialised to 0.
+Since no DLL manager is loaded at boot time in SCP/DOS Version 1, all PE drivers must be statically linked; they cannot dynamically link to other DLLs.

 *-* If a driver is a flat binary, the binary must start with the device driver header.